 She eyed the poster of her bed, wondered if she could punch it without the canopy collapsing.
 It looked sturdy…?

-"Stupid, gown wearing asshole!
+"Stupid, gown wearing jerk!
 I hope you had motion sickness every blasted day!" she roared and took a step toward the bed.